 Distributive justice considers how environmental burdens and benefits are distributed across communities and, specifically, how these distributions correlate with socio-demographic characteristics.
-Based on analysis from the interviews, the issue paper discusses seven core areas of distributive justice concern in and around the Delta: (1) climate change, (2) flood risk, (3) water, (4) air quality, pollution exposure and public health, (5) housing and unhoused communities, (6) food security and access, and (7) recreation and outdoor access.
+The basis of distributive justice is how to avoid and minimize harm (i.e., the principle of first do no harm).
+Based on findings from the analysis of the data sources reviewed for this issue paper, the issue paper discusses seven core areas of distributive justice concern in and around the Delta: (1) climate change, (2) flood risk, (3) water, (4) air quality, pollution exposure, and public health, (5) housing and unhoused communities, (6) food security and access, and (7) recreation and outdoor access.